Former NASCAR driver Townley killed in Georgia shooting

 ATHENS, Ga.
-(AP) — A former driver in NASCAR’s lower divisions was killed Saturday in a shooting in Georgia that also wounded a woman, investigators said.
+(AP) — A former NASCAR driver was killed Saturday in a shooting in Georgia that also wounded a woman, investigators said.

 John Wes Townley, 31, died in the shooting in a neighborhood around 9 p.m., Athens-Clarke County Coroner Sonny Wilson told the Athens Banner-Herald.